 Share this recipe with family and friends and let’s all get healthy and radiant together!

-If you enjoyed my recipe, check out my new cookbook that’s packed with 154 tasty healing foods recipes!
-Deliciously Holistic is for sale on Amazon right now!
+If you enjoyed my recipe, check out my holistic cookbook that’s packed with 154 tasty whole foods recipes and 50 pages of healthy living tips!
+Deliciously Holistic is for sale as a eBook for only $15.00 or as a print book on Amazon!
+Find out more about the cookbook or get the eBook by clicking here.

-Join our holistic community by liking us on Facebook, following us on Twitter, and pinning with us on Pinterest to get all the latest healthy recipes, health tips, event notifications, and fantastic information on increasing your energy, immunity, and strength, with healing whole foods and holistic lifestyle solutions.
+Join our holistic community by liking us on Facebook, following us on Twitter, joining us on Instagram, and pinning with us on Pinterest to get all the latest healthy recipes, health tips, event notifications, and fantastic information on increasing your energy, immunity, and strength, with healing whole foods and holistic lifestyle solutions.

 Cinnamon Coconut Water Kefir